Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## A Temporary Solution Of Customize The Font-Related Settings [IMPORTANT]

-Currently, some of the core settings properties are not available on the ReMoods Theme settings page because I don't know how to implement them.
+Currently, some of the core settings properties are not available on the ReMoods Theme's settings page because I don't know how to implement them.
 So, for an alternative, you could edit the theme color and font-related settings through your `userstyle.css` and `chromestyle.css` manually:

 Please copy the below codes and paste them to the correct CSS stylesheet: